hello-ccchen/test-cdk/README.md

 npm run destroy:localstack
 ```

-This command stops all containers and removes any volumes and orphaned containers that were created by Docker Compose during LocalStack's startup.
+This command stops all containers that were created by Docker Compose during LocalStack's startup.

 ---